CUWiCS/cuwics.github.io/README.md

 ####How to style the blog:
 1. The homepage is in blog.html.
 This file only includes the posts section of the page.
 The rest of the page is in _layouts/blog.html.
 The blog.html in the root folder is included in the section marked {{ content }} inside _layouts/blog.html.
 This "layout" file includes head.html and footer.html which are located in the same folder.
 Head.html includes css files.

 2. Individual post pages use _layouts/post.html.
 It uses the same blog.html layout as the blog home page, but the post content area is styled differently in post.html

+####How to change emails for the contact form:
+1. For each category of inquiry on the contact form (i.e. listserv announcement, company collaboration, anything else), emails get sent to different board members (i.e. Publicity Chair, Corporate Chairs, President, respectively).

+2. To change the email addresses, go into js/contact_me.js to lines 25-34.
+Change email addresses as fit for the variable email_add, add a second email if needed using the specified cc variable.